Iran urges Trump to change 'maximum pressure' policy

 In response, Iran rolled back its obligations under the deal and has since enriched uranium up to 60 percent, just 30 percent lower than nuclear-grade.

-Tehran has repeatedly denied Western accusations that it seeks to develop a nuclear weapon.
+Iran has consistently pushed back against Western accusations that it was pursuing nuclear weapons.

-Zarif on Saturday that it was Trump's political approach towards Iran that led to the surge in enrichment levels.
+Araghchi in his post said: "Iran is NOT after nuclear weapons, period."

-"As a man of calculation, he should do the math and see what the advantages and disadvantages of this policy have been and whether he wants to continue or change this harmful policy," Zarif added.
+"This is a policy based on Islamic teachings and our security calculations," he added.

-In December 2017 Trump recognised Jerusalem as Israel's capital and the following year moved the American embassy there.
+Zarif said that it was Trump's political approach towards Iran that led to the surge in enrichment levels.

-Trump also recognised Israeli sovereignty over the Golan Heights, which Israel captured from Syria in 1967 and later annexed.
+"As a man of calculation, he should do the maths and see what the advantages and disadvantages of this policy have been, and whether he wants to continue or change this harmful policy," Zarif added.

 During his first term, Trump also ordered the killing of revered Iranian military commander Qasem Soleimani, who led the Islamic Revolutionary Guard Corps foreign operations arm, the Quds Force.